kitchoi/mayavi/docs/source/mayavi/advanced_scripting.rst

 As with all Mayavi code, you need to have the GUI mainloop running to have the visualization go live.
-Typing this code in `ipython -wthread` (or `ipython --gui=wx` in the recent versions) will do this for you.
+See :ref:`running-mlab-scripts` for how to use mlab in IPython interactively.

 This explicit, object-oriented, code thus mirrors the `mlab.pipeline` code.
 It is more fine-grained, and gives you more control.
 For instance